jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 The Enterprise Gateway Kubernetes service _type_ can be:

-- `NodePort`: allows to access Enterprise Gateway with `http://[worker IP]:[NodePort]` or having a loadbalancer route traffic to `http://[worker IP's]:[NodePort]`
+- `NodePort`: allows to access Enterprise Gateway with `http://[worker IP]:[NodePort]` or having a load balancer route traffic to `http://[worker IP's]:[NodePort]`
 - `LoadBalancer`: requires appropriate network plugin available
 - `ClusterIP`: requires Kubernetes Ingress Controller

 Kernels are stateful, therefore service is configured with a `sessionAffinity` of `ClientIP`.
 As a result, kernel creation requests will be routed to the same pod.

-Increase the number of `replicas` of Enterprise Gateway Deployment to improve deployment availability, but because `sessionAffinity` of `ClientIP`, traffic from the same client will be send to the same pod of the Enterprise Gateway and if that pod goes down, client will get an error and will need to reestablish connection to another pod of the Enterprise Gateway.
+Increase the number of `replicas` of Enterprise Gateway Deployment to improve deployment availability, but because `sessionAffinity` of `ClientIP`, traffic from the same client will be sent to the same pod of the Enterprise Gateway and if that pod goes down, client will get an error and will need to reestablish connection to another pod of the Enterprise Gateway.

 ### Namespaces